Director: Jasmijn Schrofer

 Jasmijn Schrofer’s fly-on-the-wall documentary After dives head-first into the hedonistic party-life of wandering young adults in Amsterdam, without being sensationalist, or uncritical of the lifestyles it depicts.
 It is a commendable juggling act, which manages to address the lighter and darker sides of the normalised drug use that is common-place for the majority of young people all over the world – not just Amsterdam – while avoiding a judgemental narrative tone, or a hand-wringing “Won’t somebody please think of the children?” approach, implying tightening drug laws to protect them from themselves would do any good.

 The group welcomes the camera into their midst, without overtly playing up to its presence, and we are subsequently party to the ups and downs, the rises in activity and the lulls that come as part of a seemingly endless gathering.
-It’s easy to see why the people present have been attracted to the setting – the gorgeous colour palettes softly illuminating the darkened house, and the steady bass of an electronic playlist providing a warm and secure environment for them; a fluorescent womb inside which they can laugh and argue with complete strangers, question their outside lives, and perhaps most importantly of all, dare to be emotionally vulnerable around other human beings.
+In this accepting environment, Director of Photography Nina Badoux’s cinematography is able to thrive, and makes it easy to see why the people present have been attracted to this setting – the gorgeous colour palettes softly illuminating the darkened house, and the steady bass of an electronic playlist providing a warm and secure environment for them; a fluorescent womb inside which they can laugh and argue with complete strangers, question their outside lives, and perhaps most importantly of all, dare to be emotionally vulnerable around other human beings.

 At the same time, there is an undertone of deep sadness which ebbs and flows throughout After, coming to the fore in the quiet moments – reflecting one party-goers admission that sooner or later, the attendees will have to face the thought, “What am I doing?”
 While in the moment, it feels good to let go of your inhibitions, to feel free and emboldened, eventually you have to face up to the fact that those feelings are measured against something else.
 What are you feeling free from?
 Why don’t you usually feel socially emboldened without the use of drugs?
 How have you come to carry these inhibitions you are escaping from in the first place?
 The answer is possibly provided in a lucid moment late in the film, by a man in his early 20s.